 (See also Overview of Hypertension.)

 Renovascular disease is one of the most common causes of curable hypertension but accounts for < 2% of all cases of hypertension.
-Stenosis or occlusion of one or both main renal arteries, an accessory renal artery, or any of their branches can cause hypertension by stimulating release of renin from juxtaglomerular cells of the affected kidney (see Renal Artery Stenosis and Occlusion).
-The area of the arterial lumen must be decreased by ≥ 70% and a significant poststenotic gradient must also be present before stenosis is likely to contribute to BP elevation.
+Stenosis or occlusion of a main renal artery, an accessory renal artery, or any of their branches can cause hypertension by stimulating release of renin from juxtaglomerular cells of the affected kidney.
+The area of the arterial lumen must be decreased by ≥ 70% and a significant poststenotic gradient must also be present before stenosis is likely to contribute to blood pressure (BP) elevation.
 For unknown reasons, renovascular hypertension is much less common among blacks than among whites.

 Overall, about 80% of cases are caused by atherosclerosis and 20% by fibromuscular dysplasia.
 Atherosclerosis is more common among men > 50 and affects mainly the proximal one third of the renal artery.
 Fibromuscular dysplasia is more common among younger patients (usually women) and usually affects the distal two thirds of the main renal artery and the branches of the renal arteries.
 Rarer causes include emboli, trauma, inadvertent ligation during surgery, and extrinsic compression of the renal pedicle by tumors.